MSW Thesis and Research Experience

 Scheduling MSW Thesis Defense Dates

 Planning for the thesis defense should take into account the School of Graduate Studies deadlines for convocation and fees.
 Approximate deadlines for defense are March 31, June 30, and December 18.
 In order to arrange for a defense, the thesis must be ready at least six weeks prior to these dates.
 Please note that difficulties in defense scheduling may be compounded by holiday schedules.
 For instance, the last day to defend for the November convocation is the end of June due to the summer schedule of committee members.
-However, with the approval of committee members and the Associate Dean of Research, this defense may be held at a later date.
+However, with the approval of committee members and the MSW Program Director, this defense may be held at a later date.

 The Oral Examination